Farsheed/Terminaljs/README.md

 # Terminaljs
-A simple ssh terminal application
+A simple web based ssh terminal application

+## To run
+Rename sampleconfig.json to config.json
+Add your ssh credentials to the config.json file npm start